JosefinE7/MS3_book_club/README.md

 **Home page**

 - The Home page contains a couple of main elements, starting with a hero image displaying books at the top of the page, as well as a two headers and a paragraph introducing the website to the user.
 Just below this is a search bar where the user can search books already added to the website, by searching through either book name or book author.
 Underneath the search bar, all books added to the website are displayed.
-The books are displayed in card form and contains: a book image, book genre, book name, book author, amount of book pages as well as a personalized description of the book by the person recommending the book which expands when the “description” button is clicked.
+The books are displayed in card form and contains: a sample book image, book genre, book name, book author, amount of book pages, link where the user can find more information as well as a personalized description of the book by the person recommending the book which expands when the “description” button is clicked.
 If the user is logged in to the website there will be two additional buttons displaying next to the description button reading edit and delete to the books they themselves have added.

 **Log In page**